Bellerby & Co, Globemakers: History

 In 2021 the company received a second Queen's Award for Enterprise in the international trade category.
 They also collaborated with British brand DAKS on a line of silk scarves, and with jewellery designers Hirsh on a small collection of illustrated desktop globes.

 Bloomsbury Publishing commissioned a book about the company which was released in 2023.
 The book covers not only Bellerby's own journey to becoming a globemaker, but the roots of the craft itself, from the ancients Greeks and their predecessors who first discovered the Earth was a sphere, all the way through to Martin Behaim's Erdapfel, the world's oldest surviving terrestrial globe created in Nuremberg between 1492 and 1494 and beyond to the Renaissance periods of the 17th and 18th centuries when globemaking was at its zenith.

+In 2023 The Royal Canadian Geographical Society in Ottawa, Canada commissioned a large fifty inch diameter floor standing globe for their Centre for Geography and Exploration, it was unveiled in 2025 with Stephen Harper, 22nd Prime Minister of Canada attending.

+In 2025, the nonprofit National Geographic Society commissioned the studio to produce what would be its largest-ever handmade globe for the lobby of the Society's new museum.
+The 152cm (60 inch) globe highlights the world’s natural features and adheres to the strict standards of the Society’s cartography department.
+You can see the globe handcrafted by Bellerby & Co, Globemakers at the National Geographic Museum of Exploration in Washington, DC. which opened June 26, 2026.